kaby76/AntlrVSIX/doc/Import.md

             /SEMI

-In addition, the assignment of token strings is no longer supported, so "FOO = 'foo';" is changed to "FOO", and a lexer rule added in its place at the end of the new grammar file, e.g., "FOO: 'foo' ;".
+In addition, the assignment of token strings is no longer supported, so "FOO = 'foo';" is changed to "FOO" in the tokens list, and a lexer rule added in its place at the end of the new grammar file, e.g., "FOO: 'foo' ;".

     //tokensSpec